2. Material Accounting Policies

 The effective interest rate method is a method of calculating the amortised cost of financial asset and of allocating interest income over the expected life.
 The Company while applying EIR method, generally amortises any fees, transaction costs and other premiums or discount that are integral part of the effective interest rate of a financial instrument.

-on an effective interest rate basis for financial assets other than those classified as at FVTPL.
+Income is recognised in the Statement of Profit and Loss on an effective interest rate basis for financial assets other than those classified as at FVTPL.
 EIR is determined at the initial recognition of the financial asset.
 EIR is subsequently updated at every reset, in accordance with the terms of the respective contract.

-Once the terms of financial assets are renegotiated, other than market driven interest rate movement, any gain/loss measured using the previous EIR as calculated before the modification, is recognised in the Statement of Profit and Loss in period during which such renegotiations occur
+Once the terms of financial assets are renegotiated, other than market driven interest rate movement, any gain/loss measured using the previous EIR as calculated before the modification, is recognised in the Statement of Profit and Loss in period during which such renegotiations occur.

 Investments in Equity Instruments

-All equity investments other than in subsidiaries, joint ventures and associates are measured at fair value.
-Equity instruments which are held for trading are classified as at FVTPL.
+are classified as at FVTPL.
 For all other equity instruments, the Company at initial recognition makes an irrevocable election to classify it as either FVTOCI or FVTPL.
 The Company chooses to make an irrevocable election and designates it as FVTOCI.

 An equity investment classified as FVTOCI is initially measured at fair value plus transaction costs.
 Subsequently, it is measured at fair value and, all fair value changes are recognised in Other Comprehensive Income (OCI) and accumulated in "Reserve for Equity instruments through OCI".
 There is no recycling of the amounts from OCI to Statement of Profit and Loss, even on sale of investment.